TheCodeNoodle/TheCodeNoodle/README.md

     def future_goals(self):
         return [
-            "🎯 Actually understand half the things i code", "🚀 Build cool projects, hopefully that work", "🌍 Contribute to open-source so i can brag about it", "💡 Combine AI with art because it sounds fancy" ]
+            "Actually understand half the things i code", "Build cool projects, hopefully that work",
+            "Contribute to open-source so i can brag about it", "Combine AI with art because it sounds fancy" ]

 me = MohamedAlouardi()